stevepolitodesign/rails-real-time-form-validation/README.md

 **What's Going On?**

-When we hit this endpoint we return the form partial as a JSON response.
+When we hit this endpoint we return the form partial as response from the server.
 The form partial already handles the logic needed to render errors.

-[INSERT IMAGE]

 - We have access to `post_params` becuase we inherit from `PostsController`
 - We call [assign_attributes](https://api.rubyonrails.org/classes/ActiveModel/AttributeAssignment.html#method-i-assign_attributes) in the `update` action because we don't actually want to update the record in the database.
 We just want to update the record in memory so that we can have it validated.